Yue "Wilson" Yuan, Ph.D.

 9:00 am - 10:00 am

 Yue "Wilson" Yuan is an Assistant Professor in the Justice Studies Department.
 He received his M.S. in Applied Statistics and Ph.D. in Criminal Justice from Indiana University Bloomington.
-His research interests include the study of perceptions of crime, victimization, theories of crime and deviance, and quantitative methods.
-His current projects investigate how neighborhood structural characteristics and social processes impact individuals’ victimization experiences and perceptions of crime.
+His research interests include the study of perceptions of crime, victimization, immigration and crime, theories of crime, and quantitative methods.
+His current NIJ funded project investigates how neighborhood structural characteristics and social processes impact individuals’ victimization experiences and perceptions of crime.

 Yuan, Y., & Capriotti, M. R.(2019) Impact of mental health court: A Sacramento case study.
 Behavioral Sciences & the Law.
 DOI:10.1002/bsl.2421